Howard-nolan/Codeplus-Data-Visualization-Specific/README.md

 ## Data Merging and Wrangling Workflow Overview

-If you would like a more detailed overview, please look at the more in-depth README [here](https://gitlab.oit.duke.edu/sf282/code-plus-celine/-/blob/master/demos/README.md)

 ### Merging InfoUSA Data
 In the infousa dataset, we are provided around 38,000 zip code files for the year 2020.
 Each file includes demographic data for a specific zip code in the US.
 Therefore, in order for us to plot visualizations for Celine’s counties of interest, Charleston and Houston County, or visualizations of the entire United States, we had to merge these zip code files together.
 When we began this file merging process, we found that the number of files to be merged and the size of these files would be an issue in terms of runtime and space.
 Merging all ~38,000 files together as .csv files proved to be a slow process, and we were unable to load all of them at once because there were so many files.
 Thus, we experimented and decided to use the parquet file format; the pyarrow increased file merging times because pyarrow merging is based on relevant columns, while merging csv files looks through every row of the dataframe.
 By using parquet file formats and pyarrow to merge the files, merging and eventually loading the files proved to be much faster.
 In the end, our file merging process included merging all the zip code files in 4 parts (zip codes from 00000 to 25000, 25001 to 50000, 50001 to 75000, and 75001 to 99999).